engnr-a/Java-personal-notebooks/Note2.md

 * Reflection is a programming technique that accesses and modifies class and object information at runtime.
 * Java have some powerful set of Reflection APIs which reflects the emphasis that java place on type safety.
 * All instances of class in java are represented by the `java.lang.Class`
-* All instances of objects in java re represented by the `java.lang.Object`
+* All instances of objects in java are represented by the `java.lang.Object`
-* Employee Class

 ```java
 package simplepracticeclasses;